 Best Ohio Disability Discrimination Attorney Answer: I am a full-time employee; can I work less than full time hours as a reasonable accommodation for my disability under the Americans with Disability Act?
 Can my boss say that my full-time presence at the workplace an “essential job function” in order to block me from a work at home accommodation that I need because I’m disabled?
 Can I temporarily or permanently telecommute from home as a reasonable accommodation?

-At The Spitz Law Firm, LLC, our employment lawyers continue to work every day to help hard working employees that been refused disability accommodations by their employers and former employees who have been wrongfully fired because of disability discrimination in the workplace.
+At Spitz, The Employee’s Law Firm, our employment lawyers continue to work every day to help hard working employees that been refused disability accommodations by their employers and former employees who have been wrongfully fired because of disability discrimination in the workplace.

 As our employment discrimination lawyers have blogged before, all employees are protected under Americans with Disabilities Act (“ADA”) and Ohio’s R.C. § 4112.02(A) from being discriminated against by their employers on the basis of their actual or perceived disability, including being fired, being paid less, being demoted, being denied promotion, and being treated differently than any other similarly situated non-disabled employee.
 (See My Job Is Discriminates Against Me Because I’m Disabled!; Top Disability Discrimination Lawyer: Is It Disability Discrimination If My Job Will Not Accommodate My Anti-Social Disorder?; and Is It Wrongful Termination To Fire Disabled Workers?).
 These laws also prohibit employers from making pre-employment, disability-related inquiries of job applicants.
 Additionally, the ADA requires employers to provide reasonable accommodations to employees who, either with or without such accommodations, are qualified to “perform the essential functions of the employment position.”
 (See How Do I Get A Disability Accommodation For My Job?; Can A Service Dog Be A Disability Accommodation At My Job?; and Does My Job Have To Accommodate My Paralysis?).
 Lastly, your boss, manager, or supervisor cannot retaliate against you for requesting a reasonable accommodation to help you perform the essential functions of your job.